-This casual yet sophisticated design prewar condo is located within the much sought after, prestigious Chelsea Mercantile building in Manhattan, with elegant interiors by the New York based interior designer Jenny Wolf.
-The 2,000 square-foot residence has been meticulously renovated with no detail spared for a newly retired couple moving back to the city now that their children are grown.
+This casual yet sophisticated prewar condo is located within the much sought after, prestigious Chelsea Mercantile building in Manhattan.
+The elegant interiors are by the New York based interior designer Jenny Wolf.
+The 2,000 square-foot Mercantile residence is meticulously renovated with no detail spared for a newly retired couple moving back to the city now that their children are grown.

-The home’s interior architecture features tall ceilings and oversized windows providing an abundance of natural light throughout.
-The floorplan has been modernized with a more functional flow that opened the living and dining rooms, making them one large continual space that also flows into the kitchen area.
-The light and airy interior design is accentuated with a soft and serene, primarily neutral color palette and a multitude of textures.
-The designer has created an eclectic feel with the refined mixed easily with the casual for a home that is both beautiful and comfortable, and that makes it our design inspiration for today.
+The home’s interior architecture features tall ceilings and over-sized windows providing an abundance of natural light throughout.
+The modernized floorplan provides a more functional flow that opens the living and dining rooms, making them one large continual space that also flows into the kitchen area.
+A soft and serene, primarily neutral color palette and a multitude of textures accentuate the light and airy interior design.
+The designer created an eclectic feel where the refined mixes easily with the casual for a home that is both beautiful and comfortable.
+That makes this Mercantile residence our design inspiration for today.

 A pair of custom swivel chairs by Lee Industries upholstered in a Quadrille fabric flank a reclaimed-wood coffee table from Noir.
 The pair of custom pillows are made with a damask applique from Cowtan & Tout.
 The lamp is by Ro Sham Beaux.

-The couple is passionate about cooking and entertaining, so they already had a pretty good idea of how they wanted the kitchen to be laid out.
+The couple is passionate about cooking and entertaining, so they already had a pretty good idea of how they wanted the kitchen lay out.
 The design team was able to take their lead and ultimately created for them exactly what they wanted.
 Wolf redesigned the cabinetry and extended it all the way up to the ceiling to provide for extra storage.
-Honed Carrara marble is used for the counter-tops with white milk-glass for the back-splash.
+Honed Carrara marble forms the counter-tops with white milk-glass for the back-splash.
 Top-of-the-line stainless steel appliances have been included except for the final fantastic touch.
-A beautiful La Cornue range has been paired with a custom stainless steel hood with antique brass rivets from Rangecraft designed by Wolf.
-The brick walls behind it were made to look distressed and shelves made with reclaimed wood with antique brackets were added to create an aged look.
-The center island includes a breakfast bar with custom bar-stools by TK Collections.
-The lights suspended above it are by Currey & Company.
+A beautiful La Cornue range pairs with a custom stainless-steel hood with antique brass rivets from Rangecraft designed by Wolf.
+The distressed brick walls and shelves made with reclaimed wood with antique brackets create an aged look.
+The center island includes a breakfast bar with custom TK Collections bar-stools.
+Currey & Company lights suspend above.

-The apartment’s long entry hallway has been transformed from dark and dull to dramatic and inviting.
-The ceiling has been finished with a high gloss, lacquered Venetian plaster wall paint which reflects light into the windowless space, in addition to adding unexpected color.
+The apartment’s long entry hallway transforms from dark and dull to dramatic and inviting.
+A high gloss, lacquered Venetian plaster wall paint covers the ceiling reflecting light into the windowless space.
+It also adds unexpected color.
 Framed mirrors, along with antiqued mirrored panels on the doors keep the light moving and sparkling through as well.
-The walls are covered in Schumacher’s Imperial Trellis wallpaper.
+Schumacher’s Imperial Trellis wallpaper covers the walls.
 The series of black-lacquered lanterns are by Oomph.

-A wonderfully delightful powder room has been created with hand-painted Chinese scenic panel wall-coverings from Gracie.
+Hand-painted Chinese scenic panel wall-coverings from Gracie creates a delightful powder room.
 A vanity with bamboo detailing by J. Tribble continues the theme, as does the mirror frame.
-The fixtures are from Waterworks and the contemporary design sconces are from Currey & Company.
+The fixtures are from Waterworks and the contemporary sconces are from Currey & Company.

 The master bedroom features custom bedding from Leontine Linens in New Orleans.
-The custom draperies are made with Kravet fabric and consist of three layers.
+Custom curtains made with three layers of Kravet fabric drape the windows.
 The charcoal velvet bench at the foot of the bed is by Hickory Chair.
 The side tables are by Vanguard Furniture and hold gourd ceramic lamps by Festoni.

 The master bathroom features a clean contemporary design in gray and white.
-Carrara marble is used for the counter-tops with full height frameless mirrors above them, while the floors have been finished with a mosaic design.
+Carrara marble forms the counter-tops with full height frameless mirrors above them.
+A mosaic design covers the floors.
 The fixtures are from Waterworks.

 Jenny Wolf is Principal Designer at Jenny Wolf Interiors.
 Dakota Willimon is a designer and project manager at Jenny Wolf Interiors.
 Dakota collaborated with Jenny on the design of this project.
 Be sure to check out her website and see my previous article for more information on this talented designer.